 At 6am, Josh (or another representative from Monte Verde Tours) will pick you up from your accommodation in Xela.
 On the way to their office, we picked up one other traveller (chirpy American Ben) to join us on the group tour.
 At the office, you’ll be provided with an appropriate rucksack for the hike, if you’re not already travelling with one (e.g. you might need one if you’re travelling in a suitcase).

-Having a brilliant 70L Osprey Aether backpack, we didn’t require a backpack for hiking.
+Having a hiking backpack already, we didn’t require a backpack.
 But, Josh provided us with a backpack that we’d store our extra belongings in, that we didn’t need for the hike.
 Josh then organises the gear to be safely transported from Xela to Lake Atitlan, where it will be waiting for you in Lake Atitlan when you finish the hike.

 At the office, food will be divvied up for the three days between your group, so everyone is carrying their fair share.
 Keep in mind, that during the multi-day hike, you’ll pass through a few villages with small shops.
 So, there is ample opportunity to buy food and water on the way.
 There’s no need to pack too much extra food.